wckdouglas/deep_cfNA/README.md

 ## Bottomline ##

 Deep neural networks are in some way very flexible, a single architecture of neural network can be applied to different problems given different inputs and outpurs.
-As **Deep cfNA** takes a BED file with a labeled column as output at the very last column in the BED file, this should provide a small scale neural network architecture for classifying sequenced fragments (e.g. DNA vs RNA here).
+As **Deep cfNA** takes a BED file with a labeled column as output at the very last column in the BED file, this should provides a small scale neural network architecture for classifying sequenced fragments (e.g. DNA vs RNA here).